Updated March 29, 2022

 Use this report to help choose which resources you need to master your small business accounting.

-- Almost half of small businesses (45%) employ neither an accountant nor a bookkeeper.
+- Almost half of all small businesses (45%) employ neither an accountant nor a bookkeeper.

 - Among companies that employ accounting staff, the largest percentage (22%) employ a full- or part-time outsourced accountant.